kittykatattack/learningPixi/README.md

 if (blobHitsWall === "top" || blobHitsWall === "bottom") {
   blob.vy *= -1;
 }
 ```
 Multiplying the blob's `vy` (vertical velocity) value by -1 will flip
 the direction of its movement.

 ###Checking for collisions

-The code in the loop above uses `hitTestRectangle` is to figure
+The code in the loop above uses `hitTestRectangle` to figure
 out if any of the enemies have touched the explorer.
 ```
 if(hitTestRectangle(explorer, blob)) {